 After the state of freezing, comes the state of unfreezing and feeling.
 Feeling does not only encompass the feelings of emotions, which is often difficult and overwhelming on its own, it can also encompass the feeling of bodily sensory input.
 Let's say, for example, you can feel your heart pounding in your chest, or you feel dizzy or your stomach cramps up or you feel like you're short of breath.
 All these different types of sensations, thanks to dysautonomia, can send the brain back in overdrive and back into a state of panic, dispair and freeze responses.

 The freeze loops I have experienced so far, have lasted somewhere from a few hours to perhaps a week and a half.
 They have been common in some periods in my life but can also be absent when life flurries by predictably and peacefully.
 However, there are people out there that can be stuck in freeze loops for months or years, and some that can never get out and have to live with it as best they can.

 If anything, let this blog inspire you to have the upmost respect for people who have had to live inside an almost constant freeze loop.
 Yelling at them, shaming them, bashing them, only adds to the problem.
 They need a healthy way to vent, a safe place to be emotional, people who understand, respect and support them and appreciate their efforts for trying to live with this state of affairs rather than just give up.
 I write these blogs not only as a therapeutic way for myself to categorise all the information inside my head, but also to inform people and help them understand either themselves, or others around them.

 We don't need another box to be put in, nor another cross to be nailed to.
 We need to be seen for the effort we make.
-However trivial to you, it can be tremendous for us.
+However trivial to you (the able ones), it can be tremendous for us.